Doge-is-Dope/AndroidJetpack/Architecture/README.md

 binding.gameViewModel = viewModel
 ```

+4. Remove the observer in the UI Controller

 ### Add LiveData to Data Binding
 Use LiveData to automatically update layout via data binding.
 1. Use the LiveData from ViewModel to set the text attribute in layout